mexo-tech/Mexo-OpenApi/doc/contract-api.md

 Order type.

-`LIMIT`: Orders to be executed given a specified price or better.
+`LIMIT`: Orders will be executed by a given specified price or better.

-`STOP`: Order that will be triggered once it reaches the `triggerPrice`.
+`STOP`: Order will be triggered once it reaches the `triggerPrice`.